GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/crux-and-rum-differences/index.md

 #### Opted-in users

-As well as being limited to Chrome users, CrUX is further restricted by only measuring [a subset of Chrome users](https://developer.chrome.com/docs/crux/methodology/#user-eligibility) who have opted in to share CrUX data when the browser has been installed.
+As well as being limited to Chrome users, CrUX is further restricted by only measuring [a subset of Chrome users](https://developer.chrome.com/docs/crux/methodology/#user-eligibility) who have opted in to share CrUX data when the browser was installed.

 RUM providers also only look at a subset of users, usually due to cookie banner prompts—asking users to opt into RUM data collection—or tracking blockers.
 This can adversely affect some initial page loads if the confirmation is not given until the second or subsequent page, when some of the site assets have already been cached from previous pages.
 If this happens frequently, the metrics may appear more favorable in RUM than they actually are if slower initial page loads are excluded in a sufficient number of cases.